populationgenomics/saige-tenk10k/README.md

 ### Notes (get_genotype_vcf.py)

-SAIGE-QTL allows numeric chromosomes only, so both the .bim and the VCF files are modified in this script to remove the 'chr' notation (so that e.g., 'chr1' becomes '1').
+SAIGE-QTL allows numeric chromosomes only, so both the `.bim` and the VCF files are modified in this script to remove the 'chr' notation (so that e.g., 'chr1' becomes '1').

 For the VRE estimation, we need to select 2,000 (this number can be customised) variables at random, except we need them to be common enough (MAC>20, also customisable), and we want them to be somewhat independent, to be more representative of the entire cohort.
-We also subset to only variants on autosome chromosomes.
+We also subset to only variants on autosome (1-22) chromosomes.
 To achieve this, we perform LD pruning of the variables so that variants in strong LD get pruned to one in each LD block.
 Because the LD pruning operation is very costly, we downsample the variants first (to 1% by default).
 The LD pruning parameters can be user-adjusted, with default values as described in the [methods's documentation](https://hail.is/docs/0.2/guides/genetics.html#pruning-variants-in-linkage-disequilibrium).